 Traineeships, internships, and volunteering in the UK

-Search for internship opportunities in the UK on AIESEC (for students and recent graduates) and IAESTE (for students in science, engineering and applied arts).
-Globalplacement and Go Abroad also advertise internships.
+You can search for internships and placements on AIESEC (for students and recent graduates in the UK) or IAESTE (for students in science, engineering, and applied arts).
+Internships can also be found at Globalplacement and Intern Abroad.

 Once you’ve found a job in the UK, you need to prepare your application.
 If you get through to the interview stage you’ll need to know what to expect in a British job interview, and what to do – and not to do – during the interview.